DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Imagined Communities.md

 The fundamental conception about social groups were hierarchical and centripetal.

-The astonishing power of the papacy is comprehensible in terms of a trans-European Latin-writing clerisy and a conception of the world of the bilingual intelligentsia.
+The astonishing power of the papacy is comprehensible in terms of a trans-European Latin-writing clergy and a conception of the world of the bilingual intelligentsia.

 16